platformsh/platformsh-docs/sites/platform/src/dedicated-environments/overview.md

 ## Grid vs Dedicated

-Whether you choose a Grid or Dedicated environment depends on the needs you have.
-In the table below, you can see the different ways in which either environment might work for you:
+Whether you choose a Grid or Dedicated Environment depends on the needs you have.
+In the table below, you can see the different ways in which either might work for you:

 | FEATURE | GRID | DEDICATED |
 | --- | --- | --- |